steroid Soft Tissue and Joint injections

 Depending on what caused the problem, Jo will provide different advice.
 For example, for problems caused by overuse, you may be advised to do early, gentle movement.
 But please be aware, it is best not to ‘overdo’ things in the first two weeks after the injection to allow the steroid to give long-lasting benefits.
 If the steroid starts working quickly, it is tempting to do too much, which can result in the effects of the injection being short-lived.

-Jo will discuss with you if you need to see a physiotherapist for rehab or may give you some exercises to do at home.
+Jo will discuss with you if you need to see a physiotherapist for rehab and will recommend one if there is somebody in your area.
+She may give you some exercises to do at home.

 Injections into soft tissues and joints can be very effective in giving pain relief when the tissue is inflamed.
 The injection that you have had includes a small amount of corticosteroid that has an anti-inflammatory action and a local anaesthetic which numbs the area temporarily.